 As a senior member of the House Financial Services Committee, I know that access to high quality and competitively priced financial services and products are critical to all Kentuckians.
 From opening a checking account, buying a car, starting a business, or saving for retirement – Americans rely on both traditional and new financial products that make our lives easier.
-I have been proud to lead efforts to make it access to financial products easier for Main Street businesses and the American people.
+I have been proud to lead efforts to make access to financial products easier for Main Street businesses and the American people.

 - In the 118th Congress, I serve as the Chairman of the Subcommittee on Financial Institutions and Monetary Policy, which oversees the operations and policy development of the prudential regulators, the Consumer Financial Protection Bureau (CFPB), and the Federal Reserve and its 12 reserve banks; identifies policies that grow and stabilize the financial system and broader economy; and champions best practices and policies that continue to strengthen the financial industry.